 The two elbows ‘Heavier Wall 2’ and ‘Relocated Flow Passage’ are put into one CFD study and run side by side.
 Initially a very coarse mesh is used on both elbows.
 The pressure drop across both elbows is recorded as the mesh was refined.
 On average the ‘Relocated Flow Passage’ design has a pressure drop 9% higher than in ‘Heavier Wall 2’.
 The conclusion is that the ‘Heavier Wall 2’ has better flow characteristics.

 The results are clear: relocating the flow passage is a bad idea.

 Further Design Iterations

 Once the original model is made and setup it is fairly easy for an experienced analyst to run a series of design iterations looking for practical solutions.
-New ideas are created and analyzed and some work.
+New ideas are created and analyzed.
 Decisions are made on hard pass / fail criteria.
 This is the power of FEA and CFD.
-Here in a short period of time the analyst went from adding material where it made the situation worse (Outside Reinforcing) to putting it where it was useful (Heavier Wall and Heavier Wall – 2).
-The idea of relocating the flow passage originally looked good, but as often happens in FEA/CFD design turned out to be a bad idea, but was discovered early in the design cycle.
+Here in a short period of time, the analyst went from adding material where it made the situation worse (Outside Reinforcing) to putting it where it was useful (Heavier Wall and Heavier Wall – 2).
+The idea of relocating the flow passage originally looked good, but it turned out to be a bad idea.
+However, it was discovered early in the design cycle.
 The designer now knows not to relocate the flow passage, but is it possible to relocate the material on the outside without touching the flow?
 The designer could easily continue refining the design based on real data.

-Like any specialized field, FEA for pressure vessels is full of TLAs and other weird words:
+Like any specialized field, FEA for pressure vessels is full of TLAs and other strange words: